 At the same time that chronic pain is pervasive across important areas of law, the law incorporates deep bias and confusion about what chronic pain consists of and even whether it is "real."
 Generations of patients and courtroom claimants with chronic pain have been told that their condition is "all in their heads."
-Although the medical establishment is changing rapidly in light of new pain science, legal actors still frequently dismiss people who complain of chronic pain as "head cases."
-Legal doctrines, including judge-made law interpreting the Social Security Disability regulations, encode these pejorative characterizations, which are grounded in part in skepticism about pain, an invisible and largely unverifiable condition, and in part in a Freudian-inflected construction of the chronic pain sufferer as the modern-day hysteric.
+Legal doctrines, including judge-made law interpreting the Social Security Disability regulations, encode these pejorative characterizations, which are grounded in part in skepticism about pain, an invisible and largely unverifiable condition, and in part in a Freudian-